Abhinav-gh/VR-Assignments-IIITB/README.md

 ### 🔹 Coin Detection & Counting
 - Applies **Canny edge detection** and **thresholding** for preprocessing
 - Uses **contour-based segmentation** to detect and isolate coins
+- Uses **Watershed algorithm** for image segmentation.
+This is more robust than previous Contour detection.
 - Employs **morphological operations** for noise removal
 - Counts the number of detected coins accurately
 - Works with **Indian coins** and can be extended to other currencies